emibyte/etc/README.md

 nixos config

 # TODOs
-- redo the lsp bindings to what im used to
+- [ ] redo the lsp bindings to what im used to
-- same for telescope/fuzzy finder
+- [ ] same for telescope/fuzzy finder
-- implement context menu for keybinds similar to kickstart
+- [ ] implement context menu for keybinds similar to kickstart
+- [x] autocompletion